rtaydev/my-bookings/README.md

 - `app/booking-details.js`: Booking Details screen
 - `server/mocks/handles.js`: The mock API handlers

 The app currently fetches booking data from a mock API endpoint: `http://localhost:3001/api/bookings`.
-This is in
+This is intended to simulate a real-world API, so there may be delays in fetching data.

 ## Tasks